 Philip Marshall

 Philip Marshall (born Joseph Philip Marshall; 1921–2005) was an English cathedral organist and composer.
 Kenneth Shenton of The Guardian praised his color and improvisational skills.
 Marshall was born in Brighouse, Yorkshire.
 He served in the Royal Army Service Corps during World War II and was elected a fellow of the Royal College of Organists in 1946.
-He was the organist at St Botolph's Church, Boston (1951–1957), Ripon Cathedral (1957–1966) and Lincoln Cathedral (1966–1986).
+He was the organist at All Souls' Church, Halifax (1946-1951), St Botolph's Church, Boston (1951–1957), Ripon Cathedral (1957–1966) and Lincoln Cathedral (1966–1986).
 At Ripon, he created the cathedral choir school.
 His compositions included liturgical works, vocal compositions and instrumental works including a Concerto for Piano and Orchestra He was awarded the BMus and DMus degrees through examination at Durham University, in the years 1950 and 1955 respectively.

 Melodies #1 - 2021-05-28T00:00:00.000000Z